See historic events for any day of the year by entering the date below. Why not try your birthday?

 A civic reception for 161 Battery on its return from Vietnam was disrupted by protesters who accused New Zealand soldiers of being murderers and threw red paint to symbolise the Vietnamese blood they had on their hands.

 New Zealand Prime Minister Keith Holyoake’s approach to Vietnam was cautious.
 Under American pressure, the government agreed in 1963 to provide a small non-combatant military force.
-In June 1964, 25 Army engineers arrived in South Vietnam, where they were engaged in projects such as road- and bridge-building.
+In June 1964, 25 army engineers arrived in South Vietnam, where they were engaged in projects such as road- and bridge-building.
 In May 1965 Holyoake announced the government’s decision to send 161 Battery, Royal New Zealand Artillery, to South Vietnam in a combat role.
-The artillerymen were later joined by infantry units.
+The gunners were later joined by infantry units.
 The battery returned home in May 1971 after providing virtually continuous fire support (mainly to Australian and New Zealand infantry) for six years.

 Community contributions